Access our quick product overview videos

 2. Manage your stakeholders

-Put together a cross-functional team to plan and execute your FASB/IASB readiness project.
-While your Controller and accounting managers have responsibility for adopting the new lease accounting standards and are likely to be leading the effort, it’s essential that other stakeholders are represented and involved early in the planning stage.
+Put together a cross-functional team to plan and execute your lease accounting software implementation.
+It’s essential that stakeholders are represented and involved early in the planning stage.
+The following departments need to be on the same page when preparing to implement a lease accounting software:

-Real Estate.
-Your company’s most complex leases will be property leases.
-That’s why your Head of Real Estate and lease administrators will be invaluable allies in the process of locating, collecting, understanding and extracting the data you need for compliance with the new standards.
+Real Estate: Your company’s most complex leases will be property leases.
+That’s why your Head of Real Estate and lease administrators will be invaluable allies in the process of locating, collecting, understanding and extracting the data you need for compliance with lease accounting standards.
 Ideally, when complete, your lease accounting system will become the single source of truth for all your lease information, even going so far as to use the system for payment processing.
 Relying on your lease administration system to pay landlords and other vendors is a great way to ensure the accuracy of your data.

-Managers of equipment and fleet leases.
-The new lease accounting standards require leased equipment to be included on the balance sheet.
+Managers of equipment and fleet leases: Lease accounting standards require leased equipment to be included on the balance sheet.
 Chances are, your company doesn’t have a single group managing all those leases.
 So you’ll need to seek out and involve the various groups that do so they can help with data collection.
 For example, IT may be in charge of leasing computers, Procurement may manage office copiers, and Facilities may handle your vehicles.

 Information Technology.
 Your IT team must validate that the technology you choose can integrate with existing systems as needed.
 IT will also need to be intimately involved in developing and implementing your data migration process.

 Procurement.
 In many organizations, technology selection is coordinated by a procurement representative.
-Their expertise is valuable in thoroughly vet vendors to ensure they meet organizational standards.
+Their expertise is valuable in thoroughly vetting vendors to ensure they meet organizational standards.

 As you assemble your team, make sure roles are clearly defined and you designate an overall project leader as well as a point person for each key task.